 Military deployment may or may not be covered by all wedding insurance, but is usually mentioned when it is.
 For example, USAA offers cancellation coverage for members of the military that includes deployment.

 Some insurance companies offer customized packages where you can choose the amounts of coverage for certain items, and others include coverage based on a package deal.
 When you look for the best wedding coverage, compare the various options to get your best value.

 Example of Claims Paid by Wedding Insurance

-There is a consistent record of claims being paid for various cancellation issues, and although year by year the reasons for what caused the most claims vary, the data suggests that cancellation insurance does come in handy in many circumstances when things happen beyond our control.
+There is a consistent record of claims being paid for various cancellation issues, and although the reasons behind the claims vary by year, the data suggests that cancellation insurance does often come in handy.

-AON, a provider of wedding insurance under the WedSafe product, released some of their data from wedding insurance claims paid, and in 2017 they paid 40 percent wedding insurance claims for postponement or cancellation.
+AON, a provider of wedding insurance under the WedSafe product, released the following data for claims made in 2019:

 - 23% for venue property damage

 - 18% for injury or accidents

 - 5% for loss, theft, or damage